-New homes will be close to public transport supported by walking and cycling paths and new public spaces, including the Parramatta River foreshore.
+New homes will be close to public transport supported by new quality public spaces including public open spaces, public facilities high quality street infrastructure, and walking and cycling paths.

 Key environmental features such as Parramatta River, Duck River and their wetlands will be protected and enhanced.
-Camellia's rich heritage will be interpreted, celebrated and promoted.
+Camellia's rich heritage will be preserved, celebrated and promoted.